NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 ---
 layout: default
-   title: Nextflow Job Array Guide
+title: Nextflow with Slurm Job Array
 ---

 ## Nextflow on a shared HPC Cluster